marcoom/swarm-resume-refiner/README.md

 For these reasons, **an OpenAI API key is required** to use this system.
 OpenAI's models (like GPT-4 and GPT-5) provide the reliability, instruction-following capability, and reasoning power necessary for high-quality resume optimization.

-### Future Considerations

-As open-source models continue to improve, particularly larger models that can run on more powerful hardware or cloud infrastructure, local LLM support may become viable in future versions.
+As open-source models continue to improve, local LLM support may become viable in future versions.

 ---